bertrandvidal/parse_this/README.rst

 -  ``parse_this`` and ``create_parser`` are not able to be used on methods with ``*args`` and ``**kwargs``
+-  A subsequent effect of the previous caveat is that ``create_parser`` cannot be stacked with other decorator that would alter the callable's signature
 -  Classmethods cannot be access from the command line in a class decorated with ``parse_class``
 -  When using ``create_parser`` on a method that has an argument with